antaresproject/docs/docs/services/test_benchmark.md

 ## Aliases

-In order to add an alias you have to overwrite the `getPackageAliases` method as shown below:
+In order to add an alias you have to overwrite the `getPackageAliases` method as below:

 ```php
 protected function getPackageAliases($app)